0xseljarida/Inception/NOTES.md

 <summary><h2>b · Namespaces, what it sees</h2></summary>

+> **A namespace is a kernel object that holds one instance of a global system resource.**

+**The kernel normally keeps exactly one of each resource:** one process table, one network stack, one mount tree, one hostname.
+A namespace is another one of those, allocated in kernel memory as a struct with a type and a reference count.
+A process belongs to a namespace because its `task_struct` points at that object, which § 02 c covers.

+**That structure is the definition.
+The isolation is its consequence:**

 > **A namespace gives a process its own private view of one part of the system.**

 Instead of one global process list, one global network, one global hostname, the kernel keeps a second copy and hands it to the process. **The process has no way to detect the copy.** It queries the kernel and gets the private view back.